Ohio University students on Amazon Prime Video

 “Ohio University offers students an extraordinary experience, and we’re so excited to share that on The College Tour.
 For students, choosing which college to attend is a monumental decision, and this episode gives prospective students a first-hand look at what makes this school so special.”– Alex Boylan, winner of Season two of The Amazing Race

-Streaming on “The College Tour” website, app, and Roku; the episodes premiere on Amazon Prime and IMDbTV today.
+Streaming on “The College Tour” website, app, and Roku; the episodes are available on Amazon Prime and IMDbTV.
 Videos of the participating OHIO students are found here.